dogweather/asset_ram/README.md

 ## How it works: Block-based code executed in the view's context and inferred cache keys

-There's some magic around when the asset helpers are able to create the fingerprint path.
+Rails has some magic around when the asset helpers are able to create the fingerprint path.
 I found that the caching needs to be done within the context of a view.
 This is why the lib's API looks the way it does.